opulo-inc/ohai/docs/feeder8/feeder-frame-8mm-asm/index.md

 		<img src="img/img10.JPG" width="60%" height=auto>

 ## Install Hex Nuts

+`TO DO: Add feeder frame holder for use with arbor-press-jig, since a feeder doesn't sit flat on the arbor press`

 * Use the `arbor-press-jig` to install 9x `m3-hex-nut` into `feeder-frame-8mm`

 	<img src="img/img2.jpeg" width="60%" height=auto>